Skip to main content

 One of the biggest advantages of a hydropower plant is its ability to store energy.
 The water in a reservoir is, after all, stored energy.
 Water can be stored in a reservoir and released when needed for electricity production.

 During the day when people use more electricity, water can flow through a plant to generate electricity.
 Then, during the night when people use less electricity, water can be held back in the reservoir.
-Storage also makes it possible to save water from winter rains for generating power during the summer, or to save water from wet years for generating electricity during dry years.
+Storage also makes it possible to save water from winter rains for generating power during the summer or to save water from wet years for generating electricity during dry years.

 Search AboutCivil